dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/walkthrough-debugging-custom-windows-forms-controls-at-design-time.md

 You can debug your custom controls using Visual Studio, just as you would debug any other .NET Framework classes.
 The difference is that you will debug a separate instance of Visual Studio that is running your custom control's code.

+> [!IMPORTANT]
+> This article is primarily intended for the classic In-Process Designer for Windows Forms with .NET Framework.
+The procedures may not be directly applicable or fully compatible with projects that target .NET.
+Further, Visual Studio 2022 runs on .NET Framework 4.7.2 in a 64-bit environment, which can cause compatibility issues with Out-Of-Process Designers if you target a 32-bit architecture with your .NET applications.
+For more information about the Out-Of-Process Designer, see [The designer changes since .NET Framework](../../../net/winforms/controls-design/designer-differences-framework.md).

 ## Create the project

 The first step is to create the application project.
 You will use this project to build the application that hosts the custom control.